inmanta/inmanta-core/.github/ISSUE_TEMPLATE/enhancement.md

 **Self checklist**

- - [ ] This issue hasn't been already created
+ - [ ] I checked that this issue hasn't been created before
- - [ ] Everything is sound and clear, all sections are filled-up
- - [ ] Relevant labels have been added
+ - [ ] I added any relevant label to the issue

+# Describe the solution you'd like
+A clear and concise description of what you want to happen.

 # Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-# Describe the solution you'd like
-A clear and concise description of what you want to happen.

 # Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.